 Earned Value Management or Analysis

 Earned Value Management (EVM) is a mathematical method by which you can measure the actual performance of a project.
-You will use EVM to monitor your project in terms of schedule and cost.
+You will use EVM to monitor costs of your project in terms of schedule and cost.
 For example, suppose your project is on track as per the schedule.
 Through EVM, you will be able to understand whether the project is also on-budget.
 If it is not, you can take corrective action.
 EVM principles can be extended to Forecasting, TCPI, and Variance Analysis.
 EVM is an input to project performance reviews.
 Therefore, it is critical for you to understand EVM formulae so that you can use them as inputs to other cost control techniques.

 EVM provides formulae to forecast the future performance of a project.
 The forecast is based on the current actual performance.
 As a project manager, having the ability to tell whether your project will be delivered on-time and on-budget is critical.
 Let’s take an example to understand this.

 Suppose you have completed 25 percent of your project.
 As per the schedule you are on track.
 However, after completing 50 percent of the project, you realize your project is delayed.
 By using forecasting formulae you can determine the degree of delay.
 This will also enable you to investigate the cause of delay and the corrective action, such as Crashing, required to get the project back on track.
 In addition, to the schedule delay you can use EVM Forecasting formulae to determine the actual cost of the project on completion and take measures to rectify any anomaly before it is too late.